 The DICOM display dialog box is used to control the display and calibration of 16-bit data.

-In order to display such data, it needs to be 'windowed', i.e. a specific range of the data values are selected for conversion to the 8-bit range which is actually displayed as an image.
+In order to display HU data, it also needs to be 'windowed', i.e. a specific range of the data values are selected for conversion to the 8-bit range which is actually displayed as an image.
 This is achieved by specifying a window centre (the CT value that will be displayed mid-grey) and a window width (the range of CT values which will be displayed, with the lowest in this range displayed as black, and the highest as white).
 This windowing can either be done using the rotate tool, or by using the first two sliders in this dialog.

 If the CT data includes a scan of a bone density phantom, Stradwin can also calculate the conversion between the stored Hounsfield Units and bone density in mg/cm3.
 The location of the phantom in the data is determined by using the first four landmarks.
 The first two landmarks should be placed near the centre of the rods at each edge of the phantom in the first CT image in which the phantom fully appears.
 The next two landmarks should be placed at the same locations, and in the same order, in the last CT image in which the phantom fully appears.
 Having done this, pressing the 'Calibrate for BMD' button will calculate the calibration parameters.

 Stradwin currently recognises the Mindways liquid and solid K2HPO4 phantoms, the Siemens Osteo HA, the Image Analysis Solid HA and the QRM Bone Density HA phantoms.
 If you are not using one of these phantoms, or if Stradwin does not detect the phantom which you are using, the calibration values will be incorrect.